shawnmckinney/remote-code-execution-sample/README.md

  permission java.lang.reflect.ReflectPermission "suppressAccessChecks";
  ```

- Which opens vulnerabilities in your program by breaking encapsulation barriers -- via reflection.
-Unfortunately right now there's not much we can do about this.
-Try to limit the damage using controls such as these.
+ * Which opens vulnerabilities in your program by breaking encapsulation barriers -- via reflection.
+ * Changes coming down the pike that will help...
+   - Java 9
+   – Modularization
+   – Improved encapsulation
+   – Finer control over package access.